tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  After rebooting, you should now be able to finally access WiFi and can unplug your whatever device.

  ### 3.2 Getting your fans to work properly using mbpfancontrol
+Section 3.2 and 3.3 are connected as they both deal with the same problem: temperature.
+In this section we will fix your fans running at max RPM but just know that even when fixed they might still run at max RPM if the temperature of your CPU is extremely high (that's what they're supposed to do).
+The fix for this comes in 3.3, so the result of this section might not be immediately visible for you.
+ I would highly advise you to revisit this section and reconfigure the values for mbpfancontrol after you have done the necessary configurations for your CPU in section 3.3 to make sure the temperature is good and that frequency scaling is working.

  At this point you might have noticed that your fans are not working properly, so it is time for us to do some configurations to make the Mac hardware run smoothly.
+ First things, do:
- First things, do `$ yay mbpfancontrol` and install the package from the AUR.
+ `$ yay mbpfancontrol`
+ Install the package from the AUR.
- This package depends on 2 services, coretemp and applesmc.
-In order to make those services run on boot, do `$ sudo nano /etc/modules` and add coretemp and applesmc in 2 lines.
+ This package depends on 2 services: coretemp and applesmc.
+In order to make those services run on boot, do the following:
+ `$ sudo nano /etc/modules`
+ Add ´coretemp´ and ´applesmc´ in the first 2 lines.
 Press CTRL+X to save.
 Reboot.

  The mbpfancontrol package controls the fan and has a config file.
-To view the config file do: `$ sudo nano /etc/mbpfan.conf`.
+To view the config file:
+ `$ sudo nano /etc/mbpfan.conf`
  This is the file that we edit to make the fans not run at maximum RPM all day long.
- Before doing so, you should do: `$ sensors_detect`.
+ Before doing so, you should detect the temperature sensors in your mac:
+ `$ sensors_detect`
  This will guide you through getting readings from the sensors in your laptop.
 Just answer yes to all the questions.
- After doing this, you can type `$ sensors` to get readings of the temperature in your CPU cores and the RPM of each fan.
+ After doing this, you can use the sensors package to get readings of the temperature in your CPU cores and the RPM of each fan:
+ `$ sensors`
+Don't be too alarmed if the temperature of your CPU is highas well as the RPM of your fans.
+This is exactly what we are fixing in the next section 3.3.
+For now, you can shutdown the computer if you see the temperature going above 80-90 degrees celsius and come back to this guide when it has cooled down a bit.

  You can now read different settings from the applesmc module to figure out how your settings should be.
+You should now read the different settings for your hardware and add these to the config file for mbpfan.
-You should now do `$ cat /sys/devices/platform/applesmc.768/fan*_max`.
+`$ cat /sys/devices/platform/applesmc.768/fan*_max`
 Write down this value.
 This is your max_speed in /etc/mbpfan.conf.
+The same thing can be applied for obtaining the minimum RPM or your fans.
+Just change the last ´max´ to ´min´.

  IMPORTANT: It's not very clear that the min and max speed of /etc/mbpfan.conf have been commented out with #.
 But to put the variables to use uncomment them.
  You should now be able to get the fans running at decent RPM at least.